bozzltron/marble/README.md

-# 🎳 Marble Madness
+# 🎳 Marble Game

-A modern WebGL implementation of the classic Marble Madness game, built with TypeScript and Three.js.
+A WebGL marble rolling game inspired by the classic Marble Madness, built with TypeScript and Three.js.

 ## 🎮 Features